G

 You cannot improve an AI visibility problem you cannot see.
-If ChatGPT, Perplexity, and Google's AI Overviews answer questions in your category, the first job is to learn whether they mention you, how often, and against which competitors.
+If ChatGPT, Perplexity, and Google's AI Overviews answer questions in your category, the first job is to track whether they mention you, how often, and against which competitors.
 Most of that you can measure for free.

 What "AI Visibility" Means